hoprnet/hoprnet/packages/hoprd/crates/hoprd-inbox/README.md

 The `MessageInbox` currently uses a `RingBufferInboxBacked` as its `InboxBackend` implementations.
 This backend is implemented as hash map (with application tag as a key) of ring-buffers of certain capacity `N`.
 Each bucket can therefore hold `N` messages which can be `pop`ed from oldest to newest.
+The maximum number of messages held in this instantiation of MI is therefore 65536 \* `N` (unless some tags are excluded).

 Each `push` and `pop` operation is always followed by a `purge` call to evict expired entries.

+The frontend has the ability to filter out certain application tags on `push`, so that they are ignored by the MI.

 ## Usage

 The `MessageInbox` is supposed to live a singleton in the `hoprd` application, and as messages arrive, they will be pushed into the inbox.
 The REST API can then access this singleton to pop messages per request.